anirudh-eka/anirudh-eka.github.io/_posts/2016-01-27-purescript-reference-pattern-matching.markdown

 share: discuss
 ---

-This a reference guide for how Purescript pattern matching.
+This a reference guide for how Purescript pattern matching works.
 Almost all of it was distilled from [PureScript by Example](https://leanpub.com/purescript/read) by Phil Freeman the original developer of the Purescript compiler.
 I highly recommend reading it for in depth stuff.
 This is just for reference.

 <span style="display: none;"><!--more--></span>